Off the west coast of Southern Thailand, located in the glistening waters of the Andaman Sea, are the beautiful Similan Islands.

 As the Similan National Park is a nature reserve, it can’t endure the massive tourist industry all-year round.
 Therefore, in an attempt to protect the Islands, the Government of Thailand closes them to the public during the monsoon season (May to October).

 This makes the best time to visit between the months of October to May.
 The most popular time to visit tends to be in the months of December and January but we’d say that the best time to visit is from February to early March.

 Where to Stay in the Similan Islands

-As we mentioned, the unique ecosystems on the Similan Islands are quite fragile and need to be preserved so you can only actually stay on 3 of the islands.
+As we mentioned, the unique ecosystems on the Similan Islands are quite fragile and need to be preserved so you can only actually stay on three of the islands.

 These are Koh Miang, Ko Similan and Koh Tachai.
 Fortunately, private development hasn’t ruined these islands yet, so the only accommodation that is offered is in the form of guesthouse bungalows or camping tents.
-The tents are quite spacious, enough to fit 2-3 people comfortably and in some campsites, there is even a small restaurant.
+The tents are quite spacious, enough to fit two to three people comfortably.
+In some campsites, there is even a small restaurant.

 The accommodation on the islands are usually part of packaged tours so make sure you know exactly what you’re getting when you get there.